About Living History

 American Living History expert and university professor Jay Anderson said: "Living History can be defined as an attempt by people to simulate life in another time.
 Generally, the other time is in the past, and a specific reason is given for making the attempt to live as other people once did: to interpret material culture more effectively, to test an archaeological thesis or generate data for historical ethnographies, and to participate in an enjoyable recreational activity that is also a learning experience."

-These historical reconstructions are usually conducted not following a planned script by individuals and groups, called Living Historians, who wear thoroughly researched reproductions of period clothing, apparel and garments, and speak and act as a specific or composite character from the past in occasion of public performances for commemorative events, historic anniversaries, community festivals, museums exhibits, school initiatives and other educational displays, as well as for any kind of private and public gathering.
+These historical reconstructions are usually conducted by history enthusiasts, the so-called Living Historians, who usually meet in small groups or associations, free or regulated.
+They wear thoroughly researched reproductions of period clothing, apparel and garments, and speak and act as a specific or composite character from the past in occasion of public performances for commemorative events, historic anniversaries, community festivals, museums exhibits, school initiatives and other educational displays, as well as for any kind of private and public gathering.

 Contrary to what one may think, Living History activities are not restricted to a few specialists or professional actors, but they are mostly practised by volunteers and ordinary people, male and female, from all walks of life.
 Gender, ethnicity, cultural background and social status don’t play any role, and there is absolutely no discrimination based on age or physical conditions, thus making the Living History one of the most democratic activity.
 Enthusiasm and love for History are the only things really counting.